 THE IMPACT ON ISRAELIS

 The reason Hamas hasn’t killed more Israelis isn’t due to a lack of trying, but rather a result of Israeli preparedness to deal with rocket fire from Gaza.
-Those who accuse Israel of reacting “disproportionately” - due to Israel’s relatively low casualty numbers as compared to those in Gaza - ignore Israel’s effective defensive systems which have prevented higher casualty numbers from the over 2600 rockets and missiles fired from Gaza.
+Those who accuse Israel of reacting “disproportionately” - due to Israel’s relatively low casualty numbers as compared to those in Gaza - ignore Israel’s effective defensive systems which have prevented higher casualty numbers from the nearly 3600 rockets and missiles fired from Gaza.
 These include a nation-wide siren alert system, bomb shelters, and the anti-missiles Iron Dome batteries located throughout the country.
 As Israeli Prime Minister Benjamin Netanyahu explained: “This is the entire difference between us and Hamas.
 We are using defensive systems against missiles to protect the residents of Israel, and they are using the residents of Gaza to protect arsenals of missiles.”

 The psychological damage of Hamas rocket attacks cannot be minimized.
 When the alarm is sounded, no matter where they are or what they are doing – taking a shower, shopping for food, in summer camp, at a concert, in their car going to work – residents have as little as 15 seconds to reach shelter or risk being killed or injured.
 In the south of Israel, where the majority of rockets have fallen over the past 13 years, mental health professionals have documented the ongoing trauma experienced by children and adults alike.